Tagged: Setting – USA

 Review – Fifty Fifty by Steve Cavanagh

-One of the sisters killed their father but who did is the question as they both have motive and the evidence implicate both.
+One of the sisters killed their father but which one is the question as they both have motive and the evidence implicate both.

 Fifty Fifty takes us through the point of view of the defence attorneys and the killer.